frizzlenpop/FrizzlenGaurd/CLAIMING.md

 Each player has a limited number of claim blocks that determine how large their claims can be:

-- New players start with a default amount (configurable in config.yml)
+- Players start with claim blocks based on their permission level (250 blocks by default)
-- Players earn more claim blocks by playing on the server
+- Higher ranks receive more claim blocks through permissions
-- Admins can award additional claim blocks
+- The total volume of all your claims cannot exceed your available claim blocks

 ### Checking Your Claim Blocks